It’s time to fall back: What the return to standard time means for you and how to cope

 Benefits of more sleep include a better ability to focus, a boost in mood and better heart health, according to WebMD.

-But the time change can also throw off our circadian rhythm, which “can alter our hormones,” she said.
+But the time change can also throw off our circadian rhythm, which “can alter our hormones,” Bohnert said.

 That shift in circadian rhythm will make you feel hungry or tired at different times than before the time change.